 The EUR OPMET Data Management Handbook, ICAO EUR Doc 018, is based on all documents listed above and represents the main guidance material related to the EUR RODEX schema.
 It is kept up to date by the EUR DMG and contains the following appendices:

-: The RODB Interface Control Document (ICD) contains guidance on the interrogation procedures and the content of the RODBs.
+Appendix A: The RODB Interface Control Document (ICD) contains guidance on the interrogation procedures and the content of the RODBs.

-: The EUR OPMET Data Update Procedure contains information on the update procedure for OPMET data as well as on the procedure to be used for requesting new (currently not available) data.
+Appendix B: The EUR OPMET Data Update Procedure contains information on the update procedure for OPMET data as well as on the procedure to be used for requesting new (currently not available) data.

-: The EUR OPMET Data Monitoring Procedure contains information on the DMG monitoring activities, monitoring dates and procedures.
+Appendix C: The EUR OPMET Data Monitoring Procedure contains information on the DMG monitoring activities, monitoring dates and procedures.

-: The EUR OPMET Data Monitoring Tool Specification specifies the standards and data validation requirements for OPMET data monitoring tools used by OPMET Centres participating to the DMG monitoring exercises.
+Appendix D: The EUR OPMET Data Monitoring Tool Specification specifies the standards and data validation requirements for OPMET data monitoring tools used by OPMET Centres participating to the DMG monitoring exercises.
 This is necessary to facilitate automated, centralized analysing of the results generated.

-: The Distribution Determination for OPMET Data contains information on the distribution criteria and responsibilities within the EUR-Region.
+Appendix E: The Distribution Determination for OPMET Data contains information on the distribution criteria and responsibilities within the EUR-Region.

-: The Calculation of the Performance Indices contains information on how the different indices are calculated and how the results can be interpreted.
+Appendix F: The Calculation of the Performance Indices contains information on how the different indices are calculated and how the results can be interpreted.

-: The EUR RODEX Backup Procedure contains information about the procedure to be applied in case of an outage of a ROC and the possible implications for NOCs.
+Appendix G: The EUR RODEX Backup Procedure contains information about the procedure to be applied in case of an outage of a ROC and the possible implications for NOCs.

 The EUR SIGMET and AIRMET Guide, EUR Doc 014, is a supplementary document, containing guidance on the rules for SIGMET and AIRMET issuance as well as on the format of the SIGMET and AIRMET header and content.
 The EUR SIGMET and AIRMET Guide is available from the website of the ICAO Office Paris.
 This document is kept up to date by ICAO Regional Office Paris.